Sho-Bob/PythonCFD_J/README.md

 # Added by Sho Wada

 ### Comment
-Boundary condition may be wrong.
-Gotta fix it.
 I hope someone can learn how to advance numerical solutions either explicitly or implicitly in an Euler system.

 ## Sod Shock Tube Problem Solver